 BY ROBERT S. KAPLAN & DAVID P. NORTON

-The Balanced Scorecard believes that business leaders often times fail to connect the necessary strategy with the appropriate action.
-The book covers a company’s vision and strategy can be translated into a coherent set of performance measures.
+The Balanced Scorecard believes that business leaders often times fail to connect the necessary strategy with the appropriate action or tactic.
+The book covers how a company’s vision and strategy can be translated into a coherent set of performance measures.
 The authors believe that when a company has a “balanced scorecard” it is easier to complete goals and continue on the journey to success.

 The Balanced Scorecard translates a company's vision and strategy into a coherent set of performance measures.
 Throughout the book, the authors illustrate the innovative measurement practices from many companies.
 The bulk of the comprehensive use of the Balanced Scorecard technique is exemplified through case studies of companies that were followed closely for over three years.
 The case studies include companies such as: Rockwater, Metro Bank, Pioneer Petroleum, National Insurance and Kenyon Stores.